gobridge/workshops/README.md

 # Workshops

-All things GoBridge courses here.
+All things GoBridge workshops here.

-Before kicking off a new course, be sure to read about [requirements and details about organizing or sponsoring](https://github.com/gobridge/organizing) a GoBridge course.
+Before kicking off a new workshop, be sure to read about [requirements and details about organizing or sponsoring](https://github.com/gobridge/organizing) a GoBridge workshop.

 For information about funding a GoBridge workshop, please visit Bridge Foundry's [finances repo](https://github.com/bridgefoundry/finances).

-## Kickoff a new course
+## Kickoff a new workshop
 If you are a company offering a venue or sponsorship for a GoBridge workshop, or if you are a person who wants to organize one, please head to our issue list and [open a new issue](https://github.com/gobridge/workshops/issues).
-We get notified automatically and will get back to you soon after to help make your course happen.
+We get notified automatically and will get back to you soon after to help make your workshop happen.

 ## Guidelines

-- Either an organizer or a sponsor can kickoff a course.
+- Either an organizer or a sponsor can kickoff a workshop.

 - Visit [Bridge Troll](https://www.bridgetroll.org/events) to see a listing of past events for inspiration.